Funerary art: Ancient Greece

-The ancient Greeks did not generally leave elaborate grave goods, except for a coin to pay Charon, the ferryman to Hades, and pottery; however the epitaphios or funeral oration from which the word epitaph comes was regarded as of great importance, and animal sacrifices were made.
+During the Iron Age, the ancient Greeks did not generally leave elaborate grave goods, except for a coin to pay Charon, the ferryman to Hades, and pottery; however the epitaphios or funeral oration from which the word epitaph comes was regarded as of great importance, and animal sacrifices were made.
 Those who could afford them erected stone monuments, which was one of the functions of kouros statues in the Archaic period before about 500 BCE.
 These were not intended as portraits, but during the Hellenistic period, realistic portraiture of the deceased was introduced and family groups were often depicted in bas-relief on monuments, usually surrounded by an architectural frame.
 The walls of tomb chambers were often painted in fresco, although few examples have survived in as good condition as the Tomb of the Diver from southern Italy or the tombs at Vergina in Macedon.
 Almost the only surviving painted portraits in the classical Greek tradition are found in Egypt rather than Greece.
 The Fayum mummy portraits, from the very end of the classical period, were portrait faces, in a Graeco-Roman style, attached to mummies.

 Early Greek burials were frequently marked above ground by a large piece of pottery, and remains were also buried in urns.
 Pottery continued to be used extensively inside tombs and graves throughout the classical period.
 The great majority of surviving ancient Greek pottery is recovered from tombs; some was apparently items used in life, but much of it was made specifically for placing in tombs, and the balance between the two original purposes is controversial.
 The larnax is a small coffin or ash-chest, usually of decorated terracotta.
 The two-handled loutrophoros was primarily associated with weddings, as it was used to carry water for the nuptial bath.
 However, it was also placed in the tombs of the unmarried, "presumably to make up in some way for what they had missed in life."
 The one-handled lekythos had many household uses, but outside the household, its principal use was the decoration of tombs.
 Scenes of a descent to the underworld of Hades were often painted on these, with the dead depicted beside Hermes, Charon or both—though usually only with Charon.
 Small pottery figurines are often found, though it is hard to decide if these were made especially for placement in tombs; in the case of the Hellenistic Tanagra figurines, this seems probably not the case.
 But silverware is more often found around the fringes of the Greek world, as in the royal Macedonian tombs of Vergina, or in the neighbouring cultures such as those of Thrace or the Scythians.